Not getting enough respect from others?

 The parent who feeds and shelters their child with the goal of controlling their actions as adults is doing the same job as the parent who brings up their child to live an independent and fulfilled life.
 One will have respect and the other won’t.

 It works the same for other groups.
 Cultural groups may claim they are not getting enough respect for their beliefs and traditions.
 Are they respecting the different beliefs and traditions around them?
 How can they demand respect when they refuse to give it?

 THE IMPORTANCE OF TEACHING GRAND RESPECT

 It is equally important to show kids how to teach respect because, in the end, you teach people how to treat you.

 While you cannot force people to respect you if you haven’t earned it, you can let them know when a lack of respect, especially for your basic rights, is unacceptable.

-When you allow bad behaviour, unfair demands and expectations to go unchecked, you are virtually telling the other person that you are OK with being treated that way.
+When you allow bad behaviour, unfair demands, and expectations to go unchecked, you are virtually telling the other person that you are OK with being treated that way.
 You are teaching them how to treat you.

-The amazing thing about this is, by teaching people how to respect you, you are earning their respect.
+The amazing thing about this is, that by teaching people how to respect you, you are earning their respect.
 That’s the truth.

 Wishing you lots of respect and a gleeful week, Tamuria.